 If you encounter a potential HAB, NMED recommends:

-• Avoid contact with water in the vicinity of the bloom, especially in areas where cyanobacteria are dense and form scums.
+• When in doubt stay out!
+Avoid contact with water in the vicinity of the bloom, especially in areas where cyanobacteria are dense and form scums.

 • Do not ingest water from the bloom.
 Boiling, filtration and/or other treatments will not remove toxins.

-• Rinse fish with clean water and eat only the fillet portion.
+• When in doubt excercise caution and don’t eat fish, otherwise rinse fish with clean water and eat only the fillet portion.

 • Avoid water spray from the bloom.

-• Do not allow pets or livestock to drink water near the bloom, eat bloom material, or lick fur after contact.
+• When in doubt stay out!
+Do not allow pets or livestock to drink water near the bloom, eat bloom material, or lick fur after contact.

 • If people, pets, or livestock come into contact with a bloom, rinse off with clean water as soon as possible and contact a doctor or veterinarian.